 - CVS.
 Cyclic Vomiting Syndrome.

 Not all stomach motility problems mean that motility is slow.
 If you have diarrhea, your motility is not slow.

 For me personally, my main issue with the recurring SIBO was slow motility.
 And for you, slow motility might also be a huge culprit.

 In that case, this next part is for you.

 Click HERE to save this post for later.

 Please remember to work with your doctor on these prior to implementing.
-Circle the number(s) that you think might make most sense for you to consider and bring it for discussion to your next appointment.
+Circle the number(s) that you think might make most sense for you to consider, write them down in your journal, and bring it for discussion to your next appointment.

 Or eat smaller meals

 Many experts will say that if you eat 4-6 smaller meals, stomach motility increases.
 This is likely because the average stomach empties approximately 1‐4 kcal/min.

 However, I still maintain that even if you practice this, you should also ensure that 90-120 minute fast in between meals.
 And by no means do you want to restrict overall calories.
 Because….